Home lift: Pneumatic home lifts

 Pneumatic home lifts use a vacuum system inside a tube to drive their movement.
 A pit or machine room is not required, so pneumatic home lifts are easiest to retrofit into an existing home.
 Pneumatic lifts consist of acrylic or glass tubes (typically about 800 mm in diameter).
 It looks like a larger version of Pneumatic mail tubes found in older buildings.
 Pneumatic elevators are not hidden in the wall and are normally placed in the near a staircase.

 Screw-nut driven home lifts

 Screw-nut driven home lifts are designed around the concept of a motor that rotates a nut, which turns the screw thus moves the lift up and down.
 It's known to be reliable, safe and space efficient, and requires less maintenance than hydraulic or belt driven elevators.
 Most commonly used up to 6 floors.

-Design and customizability

-Home lifts, pre-installed or retro fitted, usually comes with some design options, this is so the owner can make it fit their house.
-Colour and size are the most common choices such as white, grey and black.
-However, some lift producers go beyond this and provide options for the artwall (backwall) carpet colours and patterns, giving the customer variety of options to consider and to match each homes interior design.